To Northern Norway – August 2017

 But new GPS technology has revealed that it is not, in fact, the northernmost point and, in any case, it does not lie on the mainland, but on an island.

-The true northernmost tip of mainland Norway is a few hundred kilometres further east, above Finland.
+The true northernmost tip of mainland Norway is now known to be a few hundred kilometres further east, above Finland.

 Those industrious Norwegians have built an underwater tunnel over 6 kilometres long to the island.
 This replaces the ferry.
 It is doubtful that the busloads of tourists who enter just another tunnel and leave it at a place where you can not see that they have passed under the sea, even know they are on an island.